Kvenland: Old English Orosius

-The Viking compass is believed to have had a 45 degree rotation of cardinal points.
+The Viking compass is believed to have had a 45-degree rotation of cardinal points.
 If the territories listed in King Alfred's Orosius are examined with that in mind, the Norwegians would be to the northwest of Sweden, and the nomadic people would be to the north.
 These points are correct after rotation based on the difference between the Viking and modern compasses.
 Kvenland is then situated to the northeast of Sweden and might be placed somewhere around the present-day Swedish Norrland or the western part of the present-day Finland.
 The information of Kvenland being situated "over the wastes", northwards from the Viking-period "Sweden" (corresponding roughly to the south-central part of present-day Sweden) matches the idea of Kvenland extending to Norrland.
 There is no "Finland" mentioned anywhere either in the original or the updated version of Orosius' history.

 Hversu Noregr byggdist and Orkneyinga saga

 Three medieval Icelandic accounts discuss Kvenland.
 They are Egils saga and the more legendary Hversu Noregr byggdist and Orkneyinga saga.
 According to Hversu Noregr byggdist, Kvens made sacrifices to Thorri, who "ruled over Gothland, Kvenland (Kænlandi) and Finland."
 According to Orkneyinga saga, Fornjót was "a king" who "reigned over Gotland, which we now know as Finland and Kvenland."

-A DNA study conducted on the prehistoric skeletal remains of four individuals from Gotland supports the area having been ethnically interconnected with Finland and Kvenland during the primeval era, just as suggested by Hversu Noregr byggdist and Orkneyinga saga:

-"The hunter-gatherers show the greatest similarity to modern-day Finns", says Pontus Skoglund, an evolutionary geneticist at Uppsala University in Sweden.

-Recent archaeological discoveries made in Finland have further emphasized the close ties between Gotland and modern-day Finland during the primeval era.
-In the late spring of 2013, a Merovingian period (600–800 AD) silver plate, believed to be a piece of a sword scabbard, was discovered in Rautjärvi, Finland.
-The origin of the silver plate has been traced to Gotland, based on its style of ornamentation.
-According to Jukka Luoto of the Museum of South Karelia, "this indicates that these areas have independently conducted trade with Gotland."

-Orkneyinga saga contains a realistic description of Nór traveling from Kvenland to Norway.
-Based on the saga's internal chronologies, this would have happened around the 6th or 7th century CE, but the dating is very insecure.
-Locations of Kvenland, Finland and Gotland are given rather exactly:

-"to the east of the gulf that lies across from the White Sea (Gandvík); we call that the Gulf of Bothnia (Helsingjabotn)."
+It was located "to the east of the gulf that lies across from the White Sea (Gandvík); we call that the Gulf of Bothnia (Helsingjabotn)."

-The saga is correct in placing the Gulf of Bothnia "across" (i.e., "on the other side of" the isthmus between the two seas) from the White Sea.
-The saga does not say that Kvenland was on the coast, but just east of the Gulf.